elastic/elasticsearch-hadoop/README.md

 </dependency>
 ```

+More information in this (http://www.elasticsearch.org/guide/en/elasticsearch/hadoop/current/download.html)[chapter].

 # Feedback / Q&A
 We're interested in your feedback!
 You can find us on the User [mailing list](https://groups.google.com/forum/?fromgroups#!forum/elasticsearch) - please append `[Hadoop]` to the post subject to filter it out.
 For more details, see the [community](http://www.elasticsearch.org/community/) page.

 # Usage

 ## Configuration Properties

+All options described in detailed in the reference (http://www.elasticsearch.org/guide/en/elasticsearch/hadoop/current/configuration.html)[documentation].

 All configuration properties start with `es` prefix.
 Note that the `es.internal` namespace is reserved for the library internal use and should _not_ be used by the user at any point.
 The properties are read mainly from the Hadoop configuration but the user can specify (some of) them directly depending on the library used (see the relevant documentation below).
 The full list is available [here](http://github.com/elasticsearch/elasticsearch-hadoop/tree/master/src/main/java/org/elasticsearch/hadoop/cfg/ConfigurationOptions.java).

 ### Required